General Motors LAV: History

 The AVGP variants were introduced into Canadian service in the late 1970s.
 Intended for use only in Canada, they were pressed into service for several United Nations missions, including UNPROFOR and the mission to Somalia.
 One Grizzly, on a peace-keeping mission, was captured by Serb forces in the late 1990s.

 The Cougar was used for training in Canada, and informally labelled a "tank trainer".
 During the 1980s and 1990s, it was used by armoured units as a fire support vehicle, for those units not equipped with the Leopard tank.
 The squadrons equipped with the Cougar in those regiments were humorously referred to as the "boat squadron" as opposed to the reconnaissance squadrons, which were equipped with the Lynx, and later the Coyote Reconnaissance Vehicle.

-The Grizzly was used as an armoured personnel carrier in regular force infantry battalions not equipped with the M113 APC, and also by reserve units.
+The Grizzly was used as an armoured personnel carrier in regular force infantry battalions not equipped with the M113, and also by reserve units.
 The majority of vehicles had their marine propulsion systems removed.
 Under the Wheeled LAV Life Extension project, the Canadian Forces planned to convert Grizzly and Husky vehicles to support variants, such as Command Post and Mobile Repair Team Vehicle.
 However, the project was cancelled in 2005, and the vehicles retired.